amatov/DataSetTracker/README.md

 ### DataSet Tracker™

-I wrote C# code with James Cumberbatch (Pushbutton Ltd and Vidro Ltd) of Brighton, UK.
+I wrote C# code in Unity and built using Xcode, with help from James Cumberbatch (Pushbutton Ltd and Vidro Ltd).

 ## Quick start